 Activism in the Age of Trump: Does the Fight to Save the Affordable Care Act (ACA) Provide a Model for Future Organizing and Resistance?

-November 1st, 2017
+November 1, 2017

 This session will explore the history and future of the battle to save the ACA (and to improve it!) with representatives from many of the organizations on the frontlines and will be moderated by MoveOn’s Ben Wikler.
-The panel discussion will maintain a forward-looking emphasis, examining whether the ACA fight offers a model for how grassroots, progressive organizing can be used to resist the regressive policies of the current administration and also rebuild politics at local, state and national levels.
+The panel discussion will maintain a forward-looking emphasis, examining whether the ACA fight offers a model for how grassroots, progressive organizing can be used to resist the regressive policies of the current administration and also rebuild politics at local, state and national levels

 The Sexual and Reproductive Health Impacts of Zika on Communities in Brazil and El Salvador

-October 31st, 2017
+October 31, 2017

 The Zika epidemic has brought to the forefront questions about how governments address inequities and human rights in their responses.
 This Brown Bag event will discuss critical learnings, including

 Rights Lawyering in a Besieged Republic: Constitutional Challenges in India Today - A Conversation with Anand Grover

-September 27th, 2017
+September 27, 2017

 Anand Grover is a senior advocate in the Indian courts, known for his path-breaking work on human rights, sexuality, and access to medicines.
 Grover co-founded the Lawyers Collective, and was UN Special Rapporteur on the Right to Health.
-Grover will discuss the implications to Prime Minister Modi’s rise and health advocates in India, as well as or understanding recent court cases in the country.
+Grover will discuss the implications to Prime Minister Modi’s rise and health advocates in India, as well as our understanding recent court cases in the country.